Welcome to the world of competitive Scrabble!

 Timer: Tournament-style Scrabble games are timed to 25 minutes per player.
 The preferred timer is electronic, but analog timers are acceptable as well.
 For a list of the common Scrabble timers, see the Links section of this site.

 Dictionary: Although commercially available at most book stores, The Official Scrabble Player's Dictionary, 4rd Edition (OSPD4) is not used to adjudicate words in competitive Scrabble.
 The dictionary used for organized Scrabble in North America is The Official Tournament and Club Word List, 2nd Edition (OWL2), which contains all the same listings as does the OSPD4 plus words considered offensive or vulgar.
-In addition to the OWL2, the NSA provides The Long List, a word list used to judge the acceptability of words of 9-15 letters in length that are not in the OWL2.
-Both The OWL2 and The Long List are available from the Word Gear store at The National Scrabble Association's web site.
+In addition to the OWL2, NASPA provides The Long List, a word list used to judge the acceptability of words of 9-15 letters in length that are not in the OWL2.
+Several varieties of software are available for word judge purposes.
+The Tucson clubs use the Zyzzyva program written by Utah scrabbler Michael Thelen and available online as a free download.